Edgar Allan Poe died in 1849, but historians still disagree today on exactly what caused his untimely demise.

 Last but not least, as is to be expected in the death of such a mysterious man, there are those that theorize that foul play was involved.

-An Edgar Allan Poe historian named John Evangelist Walsh theorized that Poe was murdered by the family of his fiance, whom he had been staying with, in Richmond before his death.
+An Edgar Allan Poe historian named John Evangelist Walsh theorized that Poe was murdered by the family of his fiance, whom he had been staying with in Richmond before his death.
 Walsh claims that the family of Poe’s fiance, Elmira Shelton, didn’t want her to marry such a man and that after threats against Poe failed to drive them apart, the family was driven to murder.

-Next, check out Nelson Rockefeller, another famous figure who died under mysterious circumstances.
+After learning about the sordid death of Edgar Allan Poe, check out Nelson Rockefeller, another famous figure who died under mysterious circumstances.
 Then, take a look at these crazy conspiracy theories about Hitler’s death.